sento documentation

 (sleep 5)))

-If we store this to *sleeper*
+If we store this to *sleeper* and do the following, the

-will return a handler-error
+ask-s will return a handler-error with an

-ask-timeout
+ask-timeout condition.

 (act:ask-s *sleeper* "Foo" :time-out 2)